-Sometimes when travelling I can be a little fussy.
-I wanted a private room in Hobart that was comfortable, centrally located (but not too noisy), and much nicer than a backpackers ... and all for much cheaper than a motel.
+On my last couple of visits to Hobart I was a little bit demanding.
+I wanted a private room somewhere that was comfortable, centrally located (but not too noisy), and much nicer than a backpackers ... and all for much cheaper than a motel.
 A tall order, perhaps, but the Hotel Astor ticked all the boxes.

 Normally I avoid hotels because of the cost, but the Astor is priced very reasonably for a hotel if you don't need an en-suite bathroom.
 In fact, with the reduced winter rates, a room there was slightly cheaper than a room at the Adelphi Lodge YHA hostel, 3km from Hobart's centre.
 I stayed at Adelphi Lodge once before - and while it's a good hostel in a quiet area, it's not quite up to the standard of the Hotel Astor, and not as conveniently located.